 - Getting hit: A BB strike anywhere on your person, or any equipment (excluding the gun you are using) is counted as a hit (regardless of whether it came from an opponent, a team mate or yourself, excluding ricochets).
 Once hit, you should shout ‘HIT!’ clearly and loudly and raise your hand in the air to ensure that all players are aware.
 Once you have been hit, you must not talk to your team, except to shout ‘Medic’ and your team colour (explained below) – Dead men do not talk.
 If you believe a player is not taking their hits, report them to a marshal and they will monitor the situation.
 If you are found not be taking your hits, you will receive a warning, and continued breaking of this rule may result in suspension from the game.

 - Medic rule: If you have been hit, you may shout ‘Medic’ and your team colour.
-A team mate, if they can get to you, should tag you and escort you backwards 5 metres (behind cover is advisable).
-At which point you should count out 30 seconds, after which you are back in the game and may continue.
-Whilst counting to 30, you are still considered out of the game and should not fire at any opponents.
-If you are hit again during this 30 second count, you and your team mate must retreat a further 5 metres and begin the process again.
+A team mate, if they can get to you, should tag you and escort you backwards 5 meters (this is optional but highly advisable).
+At which point the individual being the medic will change your team armband from one arm to the other.
+If you are hit again you and your team mate must retreat a further 5 meters and begin the process again.
 If your team mate who is ‘medic’ing’ you is hit, you are both hit and must wait for another team member to find you.
 You may only medic one person at a time.

 - Surrender rules: If you are within 5 metres of an opponent, with a clear line of fire, you may offer a surrender to your opponent.
 They do NOT have to take this and are within their rights to attempt to eliminate you.
 At this range, a single shot to a well protected area is acceptable should they ignore the surrender.